 If you are wondering if you can use a Canon 5D Mark IV as a USB webcam, the answer is yes!
 Canon has released a free app called the EOS Webcam Utility that allows you to use your Canon camera as a webcam using a single USB cable.
-This post shows you how it all works with a 5D Mark IV!
+This post shows you how it all works on a PC with a Canon 5D Mark IV.

 I also recently put together an article on how to stream to Facebook Live and YouTube simultaneously, for free, in case that’s something you are interested in.
 If not, read on!